michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 **Note:**
 In this article, we assume hourly data as the baseline.
-This could be considered enough for most use cases, unless you're dealing with other needs like quarter-hourly data for often used for spot market energy trading.
+This could be considered enough for most use cases, unless you're dealing with other needs like quarter-hourly data, for often used for spot market energy trading.

 ### Consistent Units for Energy Sensors